Latest News

 The Middle Eastern conflict has severely restricted operations at Dubai and Doha, which are usually among the busiest air freight hubs in the world.

-Niall van de Wouw (chief air freight officer, transportation pricing platform Xeneta) attributed the higher air cargo prices to a "dramatic decrease" in capacity at major Middle East transshipment centers, rather than increased fuel prices.
+Niall van de Wouw is the chief air freight officer of transportation pricing platform Xeneta.
+He attributed higher air cargo 'rates' to a?dramatic reduction? in capacity at major Middle East transshipment centers, more than fuel prices.

-He said that the price increase on some of these lanes has slowed, leveled off, or even declined slightly over the past few days.
+He said that the price increases on these lanes have slowed, leveled off, or even declined slightly over the past couple of days.

-These trends could be due to Asian and European carriers adding capacity on these long-haul routes to compensate for Gulf capacity.
-They may also be due to some Gulf carriers, most notably Emirates, having resumed operations and increased the number of flights leaving and arriving at important Gulf hubs.
+These trends could be due to Asian and European carriers increasing capacity on these long-haul routes to compensate for Gulf carriers' absence, or they could also be due to Gulf carriers, most notably Emirates, having resumed operations and increased the number of flights leaving and arriving at important Gulf hubs.

 (source: Reuters)